Commercial Wrap Up

 4. The learning activity should address all questions posed and reflect clarity of thinking as the lesson activity is developed.

-2/23– TLAT #1 due – should be on a new web page on your portfolio
+9/23– TLAT #1 due – should be on the communication and collaboration web page on your portfolio

 Let’s get our materials ready so you can start thinking like a teacher.
-I’ve shared the Lesson Design Guide and class roll with you in your Google Docs account.
+You should open Lesson Design Guide and class roll (regular and special education) and with you in your Google Docs account.
 Since I sent you a version that you can only view, but not edit, you’ll need to open the documents and make a copy of them.
+Let’s do that now.

 We’re going to go over the Lesson Design Guide – but let’s hear some ideas and advice from former EDIT 2000 students about the Think Like a Teacher project.